msiuser47/TryHackMe/Hacker-Holidays-2026/README.md

 ## ⚠️ Disclaimer

-> This repository is intended **strictly for educational and informational purposes**.
+> This Directory is intended **strictly for educational and informational purposes**.
 >
 > All content documents activity performed within **TryHackMe's Hacker Holidays 2026** event — a legal, sanctioned, and intentionally vulnerable environment designed for security training.
 All systems, applications, and data referenced (including "The Byte Lotus" resort, its staff, and associated narrative elements) are **entirely fictional**.
 >
 > The techniques, tools, and methodologies described here should **never** be applied to systems, networks, or applications without **explicit, written authorization** from their owner.
 Unauthorized access to computer systems is illegal under laws such as the Computer Fraud and Abuse Act (CFAA) and equivalent legislation worldwide.
 >
-> The author assumes **no responsibility or liability** for any misuse of the information contained in this repository.
+> The author assumes **no responsibility or liability** for any misuse of the information contained in this Directory.
 Use this knowledge responsibly, ethically, and only within legal boundaries — such as authorized labs, CTFs, and platforms like TryHackMe or HackTheBox.

 ---